 Just as burglary is not the same crime as breaking and entering, it is also distinct from robbery.
 Robbery involves the use of fear, intimidation, or force to take another person’s property without that person’s consent.
 Burglary frequently occurs when no witnesses or victims are present to identify the perpetrator.
 Due to the lack of eyewitnesses, false accusations are common, and it is crucial to retain a skilled lawyer to evaluate any weaknesses or inconsistencies in the investigator’s evidence.
-The New Orleans criminal defense attorneys at Bloom Legal will review the prosecution’s evidence to determine if they have enough evidence to pursue the burglary charge.
+The New Orleans theft lawyers at Bloom Legal will review the prosecution’s evidence to determine if they have enough evidence to pursue the burglary charge.

 Burglary in Louisiana is not Just the Unlawful Entry into a Home

 You may also be charged with burglary in Louisiana if you have unlawfully broken into a business or a vehicle.
 Louisiana law recognizes several types of burglary which variously affect the severity of the charge, the probability of conviction, and the severity of the sentence.
 These include:

 - Residential burglary

 - Commercial burglary